-Helena's Early Learning Playhouse will often take pictures and videos of the children playing, interacting, participating in activities, parties, etc. These pictures and videos are simply to be used around my home and to send to the families of children in care.
-They will not be used on either the Facebook page or website without permission for the specific picture or video from each family involved.
-There may be times the picture or video may be edited to never show the children's faces to be used on these social media.
-For example, if a picture is taken of the children doing an art project, I may crop the picture to show only their hands and the art to post on social media.
+Helena's Early Learning Playhouse will often take pictures and videos of the children playing, interacting, participating in activities, parties, etc. These pictures and videos are to be used around my home and to send to the families of children in care.
+There may be times the picture or video may be edited to cover or crop the children's faces before being used on social media.
+For example, if a picture is taken of the children doing an art project, I may crop the picture to show only their hands and the art, or they may be turned or their face may be slightly covered.
+They will not be used on any social media with full face without permission for the specific picture or video from each family involved.

 Other families in my care may not have signed for permission of pictures or videos to be taken, or I may have foster children enrolled; therefore, you will only be allowed to take pictures or video of your child, even if you know another family or are friends with them.
 Let's work together to keep our children safe.
 This includes not posting pictures I share of the children with you on social media.
-If you are wanting to show grandparents or aunts and uncles, text it to them instead.
+If you are wanting to show grandparents or aunts and uncles, text it to them instead or send them the link to the Facebook page and ask them to "like" and "follow" it.